Magic Weekend: 2015–2018: Newcastle

-2016: Newcastle

 After a successful event in Newcastle in 2015, the Magic Weekend returned to St James' Park for the second year running with most fixtures being based upon last season's league standings rather than local derbies.
 The top four from last season play each other; Leeds Rhinos v Wigan Warriors and St. Helens v Huddersfield Giants.
 Continuing with this trend, 5th placed Castleford Tigers play 6th placed Warrington Wolves and the two teams in the bottom four last season, Widnes Vikings and Salford Red Devils, play in a repeat of last year's fixture.
 Last season's bottom placed Wakefield Trinity Wildcats play Catalans Dragons: as the Dragons struggle away from home, this fixture is to give both teams a chance of winning.
 The only derby this year is the Hull Derby at the end of the weekend.

-2017: Newcastle

 For the third consecutive season, Magic Weekend returned to Newcastle.
 This is the Leigh Centurions' first time playing at the Magic Weekend.
 This is because Magic Weekend first made an appearance in 2007, two seasons after Leigh's relegation.

-2018: Newcastle

 For a fourth year in succession, Magic Weekend took place in Newcastle.
 As a curtain raiser, the first game to be played on the first day was a Championship fixture between Toronto Wolfpack and Toulouse Olympique.